top of page

 The Protestant Reformation and the Catholic Counter-Reformation further accelerated the decline of the Feast of Fools.
 By the 17th century, the festival had largely disappeared, with only traces surviving in folk traditions and literature.

 Another theory linked to the decline of the Feast of Fools involves the calendar reform that shifted the start of the New Year.
 When King Charles IX of France adopted the Gregorian calendar in 1582, New Year’s Day officially moved from late March or early April (around the spring equinox) to January 1.
 Some believe this shift led to mockery of those who continued celebrating the old New Year date on April 1, giving rise to April Fools’ Day.
+This explanation remains a popular cultural theory rather than a scholarly consensus, as April Fools’ traditions also appear in Flemish, English, and even Chaucerian contexts.
 While debated by historians, this theory reflects broader tensions around changing traditions and the resistance to ecclesiastical authority.

 This aligns with the Church’s broader efforts to suppress or reform festivals like the Feast of Fools, as they were viewed as irreverent and undermining moral discipline.
 Ultimately, the changing social and religious landscape played a critical role in the festival's disappearance.